Hopes fade: ISRO has just one week to establish contact with Vikram Lander

 "It looks more and more remote only", the official said when asked if there was a slender chance of re-establishing the link.

-A team at Isro Telemetry, Tracking and Command Network here has been desperately trying to restore the link with the lander.
+A team at ISRO Telemetry, Tracking and Command Network here has been desperately trying to restore the link with the lander.

 "With the right orientation, it can still generate power and recharge batteries with solar panels.
 But it looks less and less probable, progressively," the official said.

-Another top Isroofficial said "hard-landing" of Vikram on the Lunar surface has made the task of linking again with it that much difficult as it may not have the "right orientation (to receive signals)".
+Another top ISRO official said "hard-landing" of Vikram on the Lunar surface has made the task of linking again with it that much difficult as it may not have the "right orientation (to receive signals)".

 "Impact shock may have caused damage to the lander," he claimed.

-Isro has not RPT not commented on the condition of the 1,471-kg lander of Chandrayaan-2 -- first Indian mission to explore the lunar terrain with home-grown technology -- and named after Dr Vikram Sarabhai, the father of the Indian space programme.
+ISRO has not RPT not commented on the condition of the 1,471-kg lander of Chandrayaan-2 -- first Indian mission to explore the lunar terrain with home-grown technology -- and named after Dr Vikram Sarabhai, the father of the Indian space programme.

 How much time does ISRO have to track Vikram Lander?